-You should apply for your child to start primary or infant school in September by 15 January 2017 in the school year your child turns 4.
+You should apply for your child to start primary or infant school by 15 January in the school year your child turns 4.

 Guide for Parents

-Please read the Guide for Parents before applying for a school place, as it contains key information on school admissions.
+Please refer to our Guide for Parents before applying for a school place, as it contains key information on school admissions.

 Delayed and deferred admission

-Most parent/carers wish for their child to start primary or infant school in the September of the school year they turn 5.
+Most parents and carers wish for their child to start primary or infant school in the September of the school year they turn 5.
 Depending on your child's date of birth, you may request for them to start later.
-You can find more information in our delayed and deferred admission policy.
+For further information, refer to our delayed and deferred admission policy.

-To delay admission is to start in the same school year at a later date, and should be discussed with your child's allocated school once places have been allocated.
+To 'delay' admission is to start in the same school year but at a later date, and should be discussed with your child's allocated school once places have been allocated.